 Amtrak’s Auto Train

-The Auto train allows you to ride comfortably and bring your car along.
+The Auto Train allows you to ride comfortably and bring your car along.
 You do need a car to ride on this train.

-There are two articles, the first is what you need to know, and the second gives an idea of where your room is on Amtrak’s Auto Train.
+There are two articles: the first is “Auto Train Basics,” and the second provides an overview of where to find your room on the train.

 - Entertainment on Amtrak